mjgs/dotfiles/README.md

   DOTFILES_LOCAL_REPO_BRANCH - branch name (default: master)
   DOTFILES_RELATIVE_BASE     - path segment used as base for relative symlink creation

+  (*) could add support for other unixy OS_TYPES by adding scripts to bin/install
 ```

 ## Development